- Links and shares are important, but you also need a strategy to maximize SEO impact.

 When Terakeet’s SEO team began working with an online bank, we performed a full site and competitor audit.
 The results convinced us that after some technical improvements, our biggest priority was to implement a robust outreach strategy.

-The bank was the new kid on the block in a well-established online space, so we knew that on-page optimization alone wasn’t going to cut it.
+The bank was the new kid on the block in a well-established online space.
+So, even the most sophisticated on-page SEO process wasn’t going to be enough.
 The bank didn’t suffer from a poorly optimized site; they suffered from lack of exposure.

 First we produced a variety of creative content for the bank.
 Then, we engaged with publishers and influencers with a combined audience reach of 9.7 million to promote it.
 As a result, we were able to secure 200 organic content placements with high-authority blogs, increasing the website’s backlinks by 134% within 10 months.